This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Preheat your oven to 325ยฐF.
-Line a 9-inch square baking dish and set it aside.
+Grease or line a 9-inch square baking dish and set it aside.

 • In a small bowl, place the flour blend, xanthan gum, baking soda, baking powder and salt, and whisk to combine well.
 Set the bowl aside.

-• Add the dry ingredients to the mixing bowl, and then the milk, mixing until just combined after each addition.
-The batter will be thick.
+• Add the dry ingredients to the mixing bowl, and mix until just combined.
+The batter will be thick but not stiff.

 • Scrape the cake batter into the prepared pan, and smooth into an even layer with a wet spatula.